andygrace227/tapeworm/tapeworm/README.md

 ![Tapeworm Logo](./tapeworm.svg)

 # Tapeworm

 Tapeworm is an in-browser and node agent framework.

+This is the root package for Tapeworm.
+You can consume other packages like @atgs/tapeworm_bedrock for AWS Bedrock support.

 It provides an object-oriented API to create agents that run either on Node or within the browser.

 **This project is currently in alpha and is under active development.**

 ## Current Features

 - Base API Defined
 - Supports `function` tools
 - Supports Ollama models

 ## Example